 - It sends out important signals to your cells.
-These signals can combat inflammation and repair damaged cells.
+These signals can combat inflammation and repair damaged cells[*].

-7 Proven Health Benefits of Collagen
+7 Health Benefits of Collagen

 One type of collagen (known as collagen IV) may prevent the onset of Alzheimer’s disease.
 In one study, collagen IV protected the brain against amyloid-beta proteins — believed to be one of the causes of Alzheimer’s[*].

 Here’s what happened to the participants as a result[*]:

 - Their LDL to HDL cholesterol ratio reduced significantly, which is good news since a higher ratio increases your risk for heart disease

 - Collagen prevented and treated the buildup of plaque in their arteries

 Plaque buildup is what clogs your arteries, preventing blood from flowing to other organs.
 Collagen may help prevent this buildup in your blood vessels, protecting against heart attack and stroke[*].